 No. The Society is an independent corporation which has always been managed and supported by alumnae.
 Founded in 1878 by Pauline Durant, the Students' Aid Society was the sole source of financial aid at Wellesley until the 1930's when the College instituted its own program of financial aid.

 What is the difference between financial assistance from the Students' Aid Society and the College's financial aid program?

 Students receive financial assistance from the Students’ Aid Society both directly and indirectly.
-Many students receive tuition grants and loans as part of their financial aid package, which is administered by the College’s Student Financial Services department, using resources that are provided by the Students’ Aid Society and are a portion of the total financial aid package.
+Many students receive tuition grants and Private Education Loans as part of their financial aid package, which is administered by the College’s Student Financial Services department, using resources that are provided by the Students’ Aid Society and are a portion of the total financial aid package.

 In addition, the Students’ Aid Society provides direct financial support to students on financial aid in the form of Amazon.com gift cards, senior gifts, short-term loans and Emergency Aid.
 We also provide International students with linens when they arrive at Wellesley College, and graduating seniors may borrow a cap and gown for commencement.

 Any student who encounters an unexpected financial shortfall may come to the Students’ Aid Society office to request a short-term, interest free loan.